Garud218/Visual-Data-Forecaster/README.md

 * **Vanilla JavaScript** for all application logic and DOM manipulation.
 * **Chart.js** for creating beautiful and interactive charts.
 * **simple-statistics** for foundational statistical calculations like linear regression and standard deviation.

-## **Deployment**

-This project can be easily deployed for free using **GitHub Pages**:

-1. Create a new public repository on GitHub.
-2. Upload the index.html file to the repository.
-3. In the repository settings, go to the "Pages" section.
-4. Select the main branch as the source and click "Save".
-5. Your forecasting dashboard will be live at https://\<your-username\>.github.io/\<your-repo-name\>/.